 Wisdom teeth are the third molars, located at the very back of the mouth.
 They are the last of the adult teeth to erupt into the dental arch.
-Wisdom teeth usually begin to come in during the teenage years and are usually recommended for removal between the ages of 13 and 21.
+Wisdom teeth usually begin to come in during the teenage years and are typically recommended for removal between the ages of 13 and 21.

 Because wisdom teeth are so often removed, many people wonder why we have them in the first place.
-The most dominant theory states that our ancestors needed a third set of molars to help them consume a diet that was full of rough foods.
+The most dominant theory states that our ancestors needed a third set of molars to help them consume a diet that was full of tough foods.
 Our modern diet is much easier on the teeth, which makes the wisdom teeth unnecessary.

 Wisdom Teeth Problems